Diabetes Prevention in Michigan

 Type 2 Diabetes can be prevented!
 Research shows that people with prediabetes and those at high risk could significantly reduce their risk of diabetes by making modest lifestyle changes–lose 5-7% body weight and be physically active at least 150 minutes a week (at least 5 days, 30 minutes of moderate physical activity).

 Just making these changes for life, goes a long way to lower risk of diabetes.
 Some other risk factors for diabetes are: being over overweight or obese, not physically active, older than 45 years, having family history or a history of gestational diabetes.

-Learn your risk by taking this simple test or Take the Quiz at cdc.gov/diabetes/prevention/ (on right side of page)
+Learn your risk by taking this simple test (pdf) or take the test online at cdc.gov/prediabetes/takethetest/.